 Disclosure: This post may contain affiliate links, which earn me a small commission from bookings at no extra cost to you.
 Thank you for reading and supporting my blog!

-So whether you’re coming to the lake to do a meditation retreat in San Marcos or to party it up in the backpacker hostels in San Pedro, you can do that and plenty more.
+No matter what you’re looking for, Lake Atitlán has both off-the-beaten-path and popular activities.
+So, whether you’re coming to the lake to do a meditation retreat in San Marcos or to party it up in the backpacker hostels in San Pedro, you’ll find plenty of things to keep you occupied.

 After living here for two months, and getting to explore the vast majority of the cute towns around Lake Atitlán, I wanted to compile this ultimate bucket list so you can enjoy your time here to the fullest!